- About Us

 You are not required to use our molding, however, if your molding is larger, you will need to adjust your border panel sizes and cut them accordingly.

 Yes.
-The only part of the system that is not solid wood is the spline and it is a 5/8” plywood spline.
+The only parts of the system that are not solid wood is the spline which is a 5/8” plywood spline, and the base panel which is a veneer.
 All the other components are solid wood stock, with the exception of the plastic clips.

 It is extremely difficult to do so without damaging the panel and finish.
 The panels are brad-nailed and glued together.
 Therefore, we do not recommend dismantling the preassembled panels.